Find out how to prevent a fire and what to do if a fire breaks out.

 There is a lot to think about after a fire.

 You may need to arrange temporary accommodation.
-It’s advisable to contact your insurance company as soon as possible, as well as gas, electricity and water suppliers.
+It is advisable to contact your insurance company as soon as possible, as well as your gas, electricity and water suppliers.
+You can also get advice from your Local Council.

-The Red Cross has a dedicated fire and emergency support service that can provide practical advice and comfort to the survivors of a house fire, and can help with temporary shelter and advice.
+The British Red Cross has a fire and emergency support service that can provide practical advice and comfort to the survivors of a house fire, and can help with temporary shelter and advice.